Honest comparison · updated May 2026

 Where ThoughtMic wins

 • Audio never leaves your Mac.
-Local Whisper on-device.
+Local transcription on-device.
 No cloud round-trip, no enterprise data-handling debate, no "what if the company gets acquired" worry.
 It works on a plane.

-• Friday review surface.
+• Inbox review surface.
 A dedicated keyboard-driven review for your #inbox notes.
 Discard, keep, promote, archive in five minutes.

 The real difference, in one sentence.

-Wispr's job is to replace your keyboard — anywhere your cursor blinks, you can speak instead of type, and the text appears almost immediately.
-They've engineered for one outcome: minimum perceived latency.
-ThoughtMic has a different job: capture your voice, then route it to your knowledge vault as a real, structured note with a title, tags, and backlinks resolved against what you already have.
+Wispr's job is to replace your keyboard.
+Anywhere your cursor blinks, you can speak instead of type, and the text lands in the field you're focused on.
+They've engineered for one outcome: voice replaces keyboard everywhere.
+ThoughtMic does that too.
+Press ⌥ Space anywhere on your Mac and the voice-to-text lands at your cursor.
+What's different is what happens next: the same dictation also routes into your knowledge vault as a real, structured note with a title, tags, and backlinks resolved against what you already have.

 On privacy: the trade you don't have to make if you stay local

 When you dictate into Wispr, your audio leaves your machine and is processed on their servers.
 If you enable their Context feature, screenshots of your active app go too.
-Wispr publishes reasonable policies — they say they don't train on your data, and they offer enterprise controls — and for many users that's an acceptable trade.
+Wispr publishes reasonable policies (they say they don't train on your data, and they offer enterprise controls) and for many users that's an acceptable trade.
 For some users, especially those keeping a personal knowledge vault for years of life context, it isn't.
 ThoughtMic's stance: voice and vault never leave your Mac.
-The only optional cloud call we make is text-only rephrasing through Groq Zero Data Retention — never audio, never screenshots, opt-in.
+The only optional cloud call we make is text-only rephrasing through a Zero-Data-Retention provider: never audio, never screenshots, opt-in.

 Why "vault-native" matters